MLGB3/buildout.mlgb/WHEREIS.md

 The Django controller scripts are located in **/home/mlgb/sites/mlgb/bin**

-The Django eggs are located in the buildout cache at **/home/mlgb/.buildout/eggs/Django-1.2-py2.7.egg/** (this is appended to the syspath in mlgb.wsgi)
+The Django eggs are located in the buildout cache at **/home/mlgb/.buildout/eggs/Django-1.2-py2.7.egg/** (this is appended to the syspath in /home/mlgb/sites/mlgb/mysite/apache/mlgb.wsgi)

 The codebase is located in **/home/mlgb/sites/mlgb/mysite/**